 Are You Stuck?

-Before Jesus came to the sick man, the previous chapter gives an account of Jesus healing a government Official’s son by the spoken word.
+Before Jesus came to the sick man, the previous chapter gives an account of Jesus healing a government Official's son by the spoken word.
 By every account, Jesus had a record of healing the sick.
 Jesus singled out this sick man because he had been in this condition for too long.
 Unfortunately, the sick man had accepted his situation and had allowed his problem to become a way of life.
-Apparently, the sick man has succeeded in convincing himself that his situation is hopeless.
+The sick man has succeeded in convincing himself that his situation is hopeless.
 The truth is what we go through in life does not have to define us.

 Many sick people who were at the pool of Bethesda for the past thirty-eight years were no longer there.
 Jesus singled him out because he had been there the longest.
 As others over the years received their healing, it felt very frustrating and disappointing.
-Instead of looking at the situation from a negative perspective, the sick man should have celebrated the healing of others and be hopeful about his case.
+Instead of looking at the situation from a negative perspective, the sick man should have celebrated the healing of others and been hopeful about his case.

 The question is, why was this man stuck in the same place for thirty-eight years with no progress, and yet many who were in the same predicament were no longer there?
 How can we use the story to apply to our daily lives?